 |The joint North Carolina Space Grant – North Carolina Sea Grant Graduate Research Fellowship Program invites interdisciplinary proposals from across the state.
-The fellowship will use data from vast archives and remote-sensing capabilities available through the National Aeronautics and Space Agency (NASA) and the National Oceanic and Atmospheric Administration (NOAA) to address a high-priority research need within North Carolina’s nearshore environs, coastal areas, and watersheds.
+The fellowship requires the use of data from vast archives and remote-sensing capabilities available through the National Aeronautics and Space Agency (NASA) and the National Oceanic and Atmospheric Administration (NOAA) to address a high-priority research need within North Carolina’s nearshore environs, coastal areas, watersheds, or human activities in these areas (e.g. aquaculture).
 Successful proposals must adeptly utilize relevant measurement instruments and/or remote-sensing data sources from NASA, NOAA, or other sources that can include, but are not limited to, radiometers, spectroradiometers, satellite sensors, LIDAR, aerial imagery, and other data collected from airplanes, unmanned aerial vehicles, and/or unpiloted submersibles in the execution of the proposed work. |

-NC Space Grant and North Carolina Sea Grant will award up to $20,000 for one fellowship.
+NC Space Grant and North Carolina Sea Grant will award up to $10,000 for one fellowship.

-One fellowship is anticipated for 2020-21, subject to sufficient funding and quality of the received applications.
+One fellowship is anticipated for 2022-23, subject to sufficient funding and quality of the received applications.

 The joint Graduate Research Fellowship applicant must be: